|

 garden shed for storing seasonal items not in use like winter blankets, heated buckets, fly sheets, and other items not in season.

 Lighting in the barn aisle is critical to safety and emergency care.
-Think of the last time your horse had a wound that needed veterinary
+Think of the last time your horse had a wound that needed

-attention.
+veterinary attention.
 Wouldn’t it be nice to have adequate lighting both for you and your veterinarian?
 The barn is our ‘go to’ place to get away from the stress of everyday life.
-Don’t let clutter take that away.
+Don’t let clutter take that

 |